-Restaurants often mark up bottle prices at least 300 percent from their wholesale cost, according to wine and beverage site VinePair — just one of many crazy restaurant markups.
+Restaurants often mark up bottle prices at least 300 percent from their wholesale costs, according to wine and beverage site VinePair — just one of many crazy restaurant markups.

-A bottle of Sutter Home White Zinfandel that retails for $5.49 will cost you $25 at Olive Garden — nearly five times its worth.
-You can often save money on wine by bringing your own bottle and paying a corkage fee, which usually ranges from $20 to $40.
+A bottle of Sutter Home White Zinfandel that retails for $4.79 will cost you $23 at Olive Garden — nearly five times its worth.
+You can often save money on wine by bringing your own bottle.

-Generic versions of brand-name drugs must have the same active ingredients, strength, dosage form and route of administration in order to obtain FDA approval.
-Opting for the generic over the name brand will save you an average of 85 percent, according to the FDA.
+Generic versions of brand-name drugs must have the same active ingredients, strength, dosage form and route of administration in order to obtain approval from the Food and Drug Administration.
+Opting for generic over the name brand will save you an average of 85 percent, according to the FDA.

 High-End Gym Memberships

-A membership to Equinox costs over $200 a month at many locations, while the average gym membership is just under $60 per month.
-While the machines might be upgraded and the facilities might be swankier at a luxury gym, you can still get a good workout at a lesser gym and save about $140 a month.
+A membership to Equinox costs over $200 a month at many locations, while the average gym membership is just under $60 per month, USA Today reported.
+Although the machines might be upgraded and the facilities might be swankier at a luxury gym, you can still get a good workout at an affordable gym and save about $140 a month.

 Department Store Mascara